Anheuser Busch InBev Logo

 Anheuser Busch Symbol

 The main colors of the emblem are black and yellow.
 Yellow is the color of joy and pleasure that drinking beer should bring.
-Black is an indicator of the stability and reliability of the company.
-The simplicity and smoothness of the lines of the logo match the font YD Yoonche Medium.
+Black indicates the company’s stability and reliability.
+The simplicity and smoothness of the logo’s lines match the YD Yoonche Medium font.
 At the same time, the letter A is unusually sequentially connected to the letter B, demonstrating family continuity (Busch married Anheuser’s daughter, and the brewery was passed down from generation to generation until 2008).